International Research Center for Infectious Diseases

 Research Projects

 Protein secretion is a process of fundamental importance for bacterial pathogenesis.
 Whether they deliver toxins or directly inject effector proteins into the cytoplasm of host cells, bacterial protein secretion systems play a central role in modulating eukaryotic cell functions.
 Legionella pneumophila are Gram-negative bacteria that are found ubiquitously in soil and freshwater environments.
-Once inhaled by humans, Legionella infections can result in a severe form of pneumonia known as Legionnaires' disease.
-Legionella use a type IV secretion system to deliver effector proteins, and this mediates the establishment of a replicative niche in host cells.
-The goal of our research is to understand at the molecular level how Legionella subvert host cellular functions to accomplish their successful intracellular replication.
-To this end, the following research projects are currently in progress.
+Once inhaled by humans, Legionella infections can result in a severe form of pneumonia known as Legionnaires’ disease.
+Legionella use a type IV secretion system (T4SS) to deliver effector proteins, which mediates the establishment of a replicative niche in host cells.

 (1) Analysis of the structure and function of the type IV secretion apparatus.